PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: Applications of PromptPrism

 \underline{Syntactic operation}: Our syntactic analysis focuses on delimiter modification operations.
 We examine four distinct delimiter patterns: double newline (`$\backslash$n$\backslash$n'), section separator (`$\backslash$n\#\#\#\#\#$\backslash$n'), tab ($\backslash$t'), and extended whitespace (`$\backslash$s+').
 Implementation details are provided in Figure \ref{fig:delimiter-mod}.

-\textbf{Results} Our analysis of semantic component ordering sensitivity, presented in Table \ref{tab:ordering-sensitivity}, reveals significant effects across multiple models.
-Both \texttt{Claude-Sonnet-3.5} and \texttt{Llama3.2-3b-inst} demonstrate statistically significant performance variations in response to component reordering.
+\textbf{Results} Our analysis of semantic component ordering sensitivity, presented in Table \ref{tab:ordering-sensitivity}, reveals significant effects across multiple models: \texttt{Claude-Sonnet-3.5}, \texttt{Llama3.2-3b-inst}, and \texttt{Mixtral 8x7 inst} demonstrate statistically significant performance variations in response to component reordering.
 Notably, positioning the Instruction component at the terminal position within the prompt sequence yields the most substantial performance improvements: a 12\% enhancement for \texttt{Claude-Sonnet-3.5} and a 5\% improvement for \texttt{Llama3.2-3b-inst}.
+Interestingly, the Deepseek-r1 model showed more robustness to component order variations, with no statistically significant differences observed.

 In contrast, our investigation of delimiter sensitivity (Table \ref{tab:Delimiter-sensitivity}) indicates that although there are differences in model performances, modifications to delimiter patterns do not produce statistically significant performance variations.
 This suggests that while models exhibit marked sensitivity to semantic ordering, they maintain robustness to syntactic delimiter variations.